What’s new in Cloud Volumes ONTAP 9.8

 Before you choose a write speed, you should understand the differences between the normal and high settings and the risks and recommendations when using high write speed.

-An add-on license is required for each additional data-serving SVM beyond the first storage VM that comes with Cloud Volumes ONTAP by default.
+An add-on license is required for each additional data-serving storage VM beyond the first storage VM that comes with Cloud Volumes ONTAP by default.
 Contact your account team to obtain an SVM add-on license.

 Storage VMs that you configure for disaster recovery (DR) don’t require an add-on license (they are free of charge), but they do count against the storage VM limit.